Revision Date: 06 May 2014

 - Forms and Tools/Online Processes

 Procedure 2-90 provides procedural guidelines of what documents to complete and what supporting documentation to submit for reimbursement of business travel expenses.
-The document to complete for travel reimbursements is the Travel Payment Voucher (VP5) which may be prepared in *DEFINE or on paper.
-Original receipts for certain expenses will need to accompany the travel voucher.
+The document to complete for travel reimbursements is the Expense Report which is prepared in UT Share.
+Original receipts for certain expenses will need to accompany the expense report.
 This procedure does not apply to UT Arlington employees or students traveling for personal reasons with personal funds.

 University travel conducted and expenses incurred must comply with the Travel Regulations Act, comptroller rules, travel provisions of the General Appropriations Act, the Texas Procurement and Support Services contract requirements, and policies and procedures adopted by the Texas comptroller's office.
 For certain travel expenses, proof of payment must be documented to validate that the expenses were actually incurred and appropriate.
-Travel vouchers and supporting documentation must meet the criteria set forth by the Texas comptroller.
-It is important to correctly prepare these documents because they are subject to state audits and examinations.
-Last, proper internal control procedures must be in place to ensure that an individual does not approve disbursement of funds to themselves.
+Travel expense reports and supporting documentation must meet the criteria set forth by the Texas comptroller.
+It is important to correctly prepare the expense reports because they are subject to state audits and examinations.
+Lastly, proper internal control procedures must be in place to ensure that an individual does not approve disbursement of funds to themselves.

 All UT Arlington employees, prospective employees, students and non-employees who are traveling for UT Arlington business and/or university employees responsible for completing travel reimbursement documentation.